henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 A popular variant of the configured subscription as defined in {{-yangpush}} is the Call Home procedure defined in {{RFC8071}}.
 In this approach, a Transport Layer Application Association is initiated by the YANG data store with the YANG client.
-After this "initial phase, in which the YANG server is as acting like client", the existing Transport Layer connection (or session, in case of, for example, TLS) is then used to by the YANG client to initiate a subscription (i.e. the YANG client is initiating a dynamic subscription based on a pre-configured request retained and issued by the YANG data store).
+After this "initial phase, in which the YANG server is as acting like a client", the existing Transport Layer connection (or session, in case of, for example, TLS) is then used to the YANG client to initiate a subscription (i.e. the YANG client is initiating a dynamic subscription based on a pre-configured request retained and issued by the YANG data store).